chestack/ingress-nginx/controllers/nginx/configuration.md

 ingress.kubernetes.io/configuration-snippet: |
   more_set_headers "Request-Id: $request_id";
 ```
+### Enable Custom Http Errors

+We have global configuration 'custom-http-errors' which enables which HTTP codes should be passed for processing with the [error_page directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page).
+'enable-custom-http-errors' is to set whether use global 'custom-http-errors' for some server.
+Default is false.

+Example usage: `enable-custom-http-errors: true`

 ### Default Backend

 The ingress controller requires a default backend.
 This service is handle the response when the service in the Ingress rule does not have endpoints.